netdata/netdata/docs/Running-behind-h2o.md

 On most systems, the H2O configuration is found under `/etc/h2o`.
 H2O uses [YAML 1.1](https://yaml.org/spec/1.1/), with a few special extensions, for it’s configuration files, with the main configuration file being `/etc/h2o/h2o.conf`.

-You can edit the H2O configuration file with Nano, Vim or any other text editors you are comfortable with.
+You can edit the H2O configuration file with Nano, Vim or any other text editors with which you are comfortable.

-After making changes to the configuration files:
+After making changes to the configuration files, perform the following:

 -   Test the configuration with `h2o -m test -c /etc/h2o/h2o.conf`